josephfosco/cheat_cheets/linux.md

     -v : Verbose i.e display progress while creating archive -f : Archive File name

+**To add additional ssh keys to ssh-agent**

+To add an arbitrary private key, give the path of the key file as an argument to ssh-add.
+For example, `ssh-add ~/.ssh/jf_github` would add the file ~/.ssh/jf_github

 **To remove ssh key(s) from ssh-agent**

 `ssh-add -D` removes all keys